MatthewL0pez/MatthewL0pez.github.io/index.md

 * Lab 7

     Lab 7 part 2 Parking Rules was my last pick for my favorite assignments as it focused on if and while loop patterns.
-Being able to use if statements and while loops to determine allowed parking times was fun and interesting in itself.
+Being able to use if statements and while loops to determine allowed parking times was fun and interesting in itself adn was a concept that was cool to be able to code out as it could have a practical usage in the real world as an applied concept.
 From this lab, I was able to pick up and utilize the key ideas and purposes for loop patterns and types for the many upcoming labs.